ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 2. Give the App a name, it must be unique, and select a region

-2. Give the App a name, it must be unique, and select a region.
 3. Click on 'Create App', this will take you to a page where you can deploy your project.
 4. Click on the 'Resources' tab and search for 'Heroku Postgres' as this is the add-on you will use for the deployed database.
 5. Click on the 'Settings' tab at the top of the page.
 The following step must be completed before deployment.